Definition

 California DTSC Publishes Draft Product-Chemical Profile For PFAS In Floor Maintenance Products And Invites Public Comment

-California DTSC has proposed listing floor maintenance products containing PFAS as Priority Products, with a public comment deadline of March 31, 2026.
-A final designation will trigger mandatory notification and alternatives analysis, continuing California's aggressive trend of regulating PFAS as a broad chemical class.
+California DTSC has proposed listing floor maintenance products containing PFAS as Priority Products, with public comments due by March 31, 2026.
+Final designation will mandate product notifications and alternatives analyses, reinforcing the state's strategy of regulating PFAS as a broad chemical class.

 South Korea MFDS Consults on Draft Amendments to Pharmaceutical Reporting Regulation and Hygienic Goods Standards

-South Korea's MFDS is consulting on draft amendments to refine quasi-drug reporting requirements and remove specific biodegradability testing mandates for detergents.
-These changes aim to improve data accuracy for pharmaceutical trade while reducing technical compliance burdens for manufacturers of hygienic cleaning products.
+South Korea is consulting on draft amendments to refine quasi-drug reporting standards and remove specific biodegradability testing mandates for detergents.
+These changes aim to enhance trade data accuracy while reducing technical compliance costs for manufacturers of hygienic cleaning products.

 EU Final Act Signed for Detergents and Surfactants Regulation (Procedure 2023/0124(COD))